-Furman Jr. had entered into the world on September 21, 1932 at a strapping thirteen pounds.
-His birth certificate said he was legitimate, but that didn’t even begin to tell the story.
-Now six years old, he was of average height, but sturdily built with strong legs and arms.
-His cherubic, freckled face was topped with a head of tight reddish curls, and the wide-open smile and cheerful disposition he owned seemed far too innocent for a six-year-old who had no mother or father, no prospects, and no place to call home.
-Her heart went out to him.
+Furman was born on September 21, 1932, and weighed in at a strapping thirteen pounds.
+His birth certificate said he was legitimate, but it was far more complicated than that.
+He was seven-years-old, average in height but sturdily built and strong for his age.
+His cherubic, freckled face was topped with a collection of tight reddish curls, and his wide open smile and cheerful disposition seemed far too innocent for a child who had now lost both of his parents.
+Miss Janie straightened up and then brought herself to the task at hand.

-Miss Janie looked at the blank piece of paper in front of her, and started writing a letter to her spiritual father and founder of the Eliada Orphanage in Asheville, North Carolina—the Reverend Lucius Bunyan Compton, and his wife Mama Edith.
+She looked at the blank piece of paper in front of her, composed her thoughts, and began writing a letter to Rev. Lucius Bunyan Compton, the head of the Eliada Orphanage in Asheville, N.C. and a man known far and wide as the “Mountain Evangelist.”

 I’ve wanted to write a letter to you about a young boy here.
 The son of a very prominent family in town, leading people, took to drink, married an Indian woman, and this child was born.
 The father, an ex-World War veteran and the first commander of the Legion Post here, recently died.
 His wife died some time ago.